Mokhtar628/Mokhtar628/README.md

 ## 🚀 Featured Projects

 ### 🏆 [Medical Compounding Pharmacy](https://apps.apple.com/eg/app/medical-compounding-pharmacy/id6477877781)
-Developed a Flutter app that allows users to order medications and set reminders.
+Participated in the development of a Flutter app that allows users to order medications and set reminders.
 Integrated real-time data synchronization with Firebase.

 ### 📊 [Iris Detection System](https://www.kaggle.com/datasets/mohmedmokhtar/iris-of-eye-dataset)
 Built an iris detection system using CNN.
 Dataset available on Kaggle with over **600 downloads**.